 - A poor young boy or girl comes into an unexpected fortune.
 Not all fortunes are good.
 Sometimes discovering a fortune will destroy your life.

 - A shy, young woman unexpectedly bumps into her soulmate (literally bumps into him).
-In film, this is called the “meet cute,” when the hero bumps into the heroine in the hallway, knocking her books to the floor, and forcing them into conversation.
+In film, this is called the “meet cute,” when the hero bumps into the heroine in the coffee shop or the department store or the hallway, knocking her books to the floor, and forcing them into conversation.

 - A long journey is interrupted by a disaster.
 Who hasn’t been longing to get to a destination only to be delayed by something unexpected?
 This is the plot of Gravity, The Odyssey, and even Lord of the Rings.